Hand holding a latte art coffee mug surrounded by mini pumpkins and autumn leaves on a wooden table

 Make your own PSL at home

+To make a PSL at home, combine pumpkin-spice sauce, espresso or strong coffee, and steamed milk.
 A homemade PSL needs three things: pumpkin-spice sauce, espresso (or strong coffee), and steamed milk.
 The cheapest path is to buy a bottled Starbucks Pumpkin Spice Sauce (available at most U.S. grocery stores from August through November) and add 2–3 tablespoons to a 12 oz hot latte.

 For the from-scratch version: simmer 1½ cups of milk with 2 tablespoons of pumpkin puree, 2 tablespoons of sugar, ½ teaspoon of pumpkin pie spice, and ¼ teaspoon of vanilla until warm.
 Strain into a mug, then pour in 2 shots of espresso (or ½ cup of very strong brewed coffee).
 Top with whipped cream and another sprinkle of pumpkin pie spice.
 The result is genuinely close to the in-store drink and lands at about 200 calories.